 We do not intend to pay any cash dividends in the foreseeable future.
 The payment of cash dividends on common stock is restricted under the terms of the indenture for our senior notes.
-We anticipate that we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.
 Accordingly, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.